Stdstof In C++ - C++ Programming Tutorial

 Invalid Data:

-When an input string represents an invalid floating-point number, std::stof will throw an exception of type std::invalid_argument.
+If the input string denotes an invalid floating-point number, std::stof will raise a std::invalid_argument exception.

 std::string invalidStr = "Hello, World!";